yulew/PhDProject/README.md

 # Simulation Codes in PhD Project.
 ## Thesis Topic: Fracture dynamics of correlated percolation on polymer networks.

 My PhD project targeted studying fracture (crack) dynamics on a polymer network.
-A reader can find my article (DOI: 10.1103/PhysRevE.101.042603) and my thesis in this repository.
+A reader can find my article (https://journals.aps.org/pre/abstract/10.1103/PhysRevE.101.042603) and my thesis in this repository.

 The practical goal was to predict the lifetime of the polymer network, but as it can be modelled on a random network, this is basically a mathematical random graph problem that can be used to predict the lifetime of a given network.
 As the random fracture process is a Markov process, the dynamical process is numerically simulated in Python and implemented with a kinetic Monte Carlo method.